 He gave me a few different options before he said, “Grupo de Hospital.”
 Boom, for the rest of my career it became the “hospital group.”
 Furthermore, I learned that “group” was a better way to describe a group of cows than “pen” because group is very similar to groupo, the Spanish word for group.

 Bear in mind, however, that despite hospital having the same definition in both English and Spanish, they’re pronounced differently.
 My good friend and former co-manager, Chema Ortiz, pointed this out to me when I was asking for his thoughts on using cognates.

 Ortiz is fluent in both Spanish and English.
 He shared with me that if you approach a person who speaks zero English and you quickly say “take her to the hospital,” there’s a real chance the person won’t understand you.
 You still have to speak clearly and slowly . . . maybe use hand gestures . . . until you know you’re both on the same page.

 A deeper dive

 The next step beyond using cognates is to use what I call “semi-cognates.”
 Semi-cognates are words that have the same definition and have very close pronunciations in two different languages.
-“Pump” in English and “pumpa” in Spanish, for instance.
-“Trailer” and “traila” are another example.
+“Pump” in English and “bomba” in Spanish, for instance.
+However, “trailer” and “trailer” is a cognate.

 Here’s another example.
 Naming the machine you use to put sand in the stalls the “sand trailer” is easier to understand for a Spanish-speaking employee than the “sand buggy.”
 Imagine if you’re learning English and you hear the word “sand buggy.”
 You may assume a sand buggy is an insect that might bite you at the beach.
 While it’s a humorous mental image, that is the reality of someone trying to learn a new language.